aosabook/500lines/objmodel/objmodel.markdown

 Now our first test almost passes.
 The only missing bit is the definition of the base classes ``TYPE`` and ``OBJECT``, which are both instances of ``Class``.
 For these we will make a major departure from the Smalltalk model, which has a fairly complex metaclass system.
-Instead we will use the model introduced in ObjVlisp, which Python adopted (FIXME footnote: P. Cointe, “Metaclasses are first
+Instead we will use the model introduced in ObjVlisp[^objvlisp], which Python adopted.

-class: The ObjVlisp Model,” SIGPLAN Not, vol. 22, no. 12, pp. 156–162, 1987.)
+[^objvlisp]: P. Cointe, “Metaclasses are first class: The ObjVlisp Model,” SIGPLAN Not, vol. 22, no. 12, pp. 156–162, 1987.

 In the ObjVlisp model, ``OBJECT`` and ``TYPE`` are intertwined. ``OBJECT`` is the base class of all classes, meaning it has no base class. ``TYPE`` is a subclass of